 Choosing or changing a major is a big step and can easily feel overwhelming.
 If you are struggling with this decision, you are not alone.
 More than 50% of all college students are undecided and 75% change their major at least once.

 Start with Knowing Yourself: What Do You Really Want?

-Career Development has a variety of assessment tools to help you learn more about your VIPS.
+Employer Engagement and Career Design has a variety of assessment tools to help you learn more about your VIPS.

 Most people, no matter what age or stage, need help if they are not sure of their direction.
-Make an appointment with a Career Development counselor to talk about what kind of self-assessment plan would work best for you.
+Make an appointment with an Employer Engagement and Career Design counselor to talk about what kind of self-assessment plan would work best for you.

 - NUcareers (formally known as HuskyCareerLink)

 - Vocational Biographies (Username: NE Univ.
 Password: RAZDE)